soumak77/firebase-mock/CONTRIBUTING.md

 * Fork the repo
 * `npm install`
-* make your additions in src/
+* make your additions in `./src`
+* Do not edit the files in `./browser`.
+They are built automatically for releases. [@bendrucker](https://github.com/bendrucker) will have to spend time rebasing your PR and that makes him :cry:.
-* add test units in test/
+* add test units in `./test`
 * `npm test`
 * submit a pull request when all tests pass